Log in

 • Research must be completed within 18 months with findings that are used to develop a larger study grant application.

-• Recipients must agree to present at the 2024 ALSN conference.
+• Recipients must agree to present at the 2026 or 2027 ALSN conference.

-• All Institutional approvals must be received prior to release of funds.
+• All Institutional Review Board approvals must be received prior to release of funds.

 Allowable Expenses:

-• Salary support/consultant fees for research assistants, statistical analysis, qualitative analysis, or consultants
+• Salary support/consultant fees for research assistants, statistical analysis, or consultants.

 • Interview transcription services

-• Conference registration and travel support to ALSN conference only, up to 10% of research budget
+• Conference registration and travel support to ALSN conference up to 10% of research budget.

 Prohibited Expenses: